-How Do I Get a Pilot's License near Ann Arbor, Michigan
+How Do I Get a Pilot's License near Ann Arbor, MI

-In addition to the private pilot certificate, we offer advanced aviation courses (college courses and programs supporting a career in aviation) that will lead to advanced licenses (cerfticates).
-Our unique partnership with institutions of higher learning allows our students to earn an Associates Degree with an emphasis in airplane or helicopter flight training.
-The aviation degrees that our students earn better prepare them to compete for the best paying jobs.
+In addition to the private pilot certificate, we offer advanced aviation courses (college courses and programs supporting a career in aviation) that will lead to advanced licenses (certificates).
+Our unique partnership with institutions of higher learning allows our students to earn an Associates or Bachelors Degree with an emphasis in airplane or helicopter flight training.
+The aviation degrees that SUU students earn better prepare them to compete for the best paying jobs.

-Upper Limit Aviation is partnered with Southern Utah University and Mid-South Community College.
-And, through our partnerships we can provide our students with the opportunity to complete a "professional pilot program" and earn an Associates Degree in both helicopter and/or fixed wing aircraft.
-If you are prepared to "do more than dream", call and let us help you get started on your journey to beoming a licensed commercial pilot.
+Again, Upper Limit Aviation is partnered with Southern Utah University.
+And, through our partnerships we can provide students with the opportunity to complete a "professional pilot program" and earn an Associates or Bachelors Degree in both helicopter and/or fixed wing aircraft.
+If you are prepared to "do more than dream", call and let us help you get started on your journey to becoming a licensed commercial pilot.

-What are my first steps in becoming a licensed pilot in Ann Arbor, Michigan?
+What are my first steps in becoming a licensed pilot flying in Ann Arbor, MI?

 If you are serious about learning to fly, and you want to earn a pilots license, you should know what type of aircraft (or rotorcraft) you intend to fly.
 There are different types of pilot's certificates you can earn; from private pilot to commercial airline pilot.
 Before you start your training you need to know all about the eligibility, training, and experience needed for each type of pilots certificate you might earn.
 Flight school can be expensive, so you need to know your ultimate plan (career goals) before you get started.